 Lyrics: The Late ONV Kurup

-This is something she has been blessed with.
-As long as Indian cinema remains, our leading ladies will be portrayed as feminine, graceful and elegant – all that Shreya Ghoshal’s voice epitomizes.
-From Aishwarya Rai Bachchan to Shwetha Menon, her voice rendered expressions that many of them couldn’t bring out effectively on screen.
-One particular song I remember is the following one where the actresses contribute nothing while Shreya’s angelic voice do the needful!
+This is something she has truly been blessed with.
+As long as Indian cinema exists, our leading ladies will continue to be portrayed as feminine, graceful, and elegant — all qualities that Shreya Ghoshal’s voice epitomizes.
+From Aishwarya Rai Bachchan to Shwetha Menon, her voice has conveyed emotions that many of them couldn’t fully express on screen.

 Film: Inteha